Kimberly-Clark: Kotex

 Kotex is a feminine hygiene product line that includes pantiliners, pads and tampons.

 Tissues and wipes

 Cottonelle

 Cottonelle is a brand name for bath products.
 Product forms include premium bath tissue and flushable moist wipe products.

+In June 2019, the Federal Court of Australia found in favour of Kimberly-Clark Australia in Australian Competition & Consumer Commission's (ACCC) case against them for the claim that Kleenex Cottonelle Flushable Cleansing Cloths were advertised as "flushable" in Australia's sewerage system, in contrast to other similar products which warned consumers against flushing them.

+The court said that although they contributed to household sewerage system blockages in an unknown number of instances, even faecal matter and toilet paper contributed to those problems.
+The ACCC argued unsuccessfully that Kimberly-Clark shouldn't be able to take advantage of the difficulty to isolate individual causes in individual cases, and that it was a significant cause of systematic issues.

 On October 13, 2020, the Cottonelle brand flushable wipes issued a recall because the products manufactured between February through September may contain Pluralibacter gergovaie.

 Kleenex

 Kleenex is a brand name of facial tissue paper.
 Many versions have been made, including "with lotion, our softest ever!" and "regular".
 In the 1970s, color psychologist Dr. Cody Sweet represented newly styled Kleenex boxes as a national media spokesperson.

 Scott

 Scott is a brand name of paper napkins, paper towels and bath tissue/wipes.

 Viva

 Viva is a brand name of heavy-duty paper towels.

 Mexican consumer product lines

-The Mexican market has most of the American products as well as these products:
+The Mexican market has most of the American products, as well as these products: